Does this test have other names?

 Why do I need this test?

-You may need this blood test as part of routine blood testing.
+You may need this test if it is part of routine blood testing.
 You may also need your hematocrit checked before having surgery or if your healthcare provider suspects you have a red blood cell disorder.
-Too many red blood cells, or thick blood, is called red blood cells is called anemia.
+Too many red blood cells is called polycythemia.
+Too red blood cells is called anemia.